2025 European Athletics Indoor Championships – Women's 3000 metres

-The women's 3000 metres at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 8 and 9 March 2025.
-This will be the 25th time the event is contested at the European Athletics Indoor Championships.
+The women's 3000 metres at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 8 and 9 March 2025.
+This was the 25th time the event was contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 Round 1 is scheduled for 8 March during the morning session.
 The final is scheduled for 9 March during the evening session.

 Background

 The women's 3000 metres was contested 24 times before 2025, held every time since the 1982 edition of the European Athletics Indoor Championships.
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Genzebe Dibaba is the world record holder in the event, with a time of 8:16.60 set in 2021.
 Laura Muir is the European record holder with a time of 8:26.41, set in 2017.
 Muir also holds the championships record, set at the 2019 championships.